 Whenever you want to promote your pawn by moving diagonally make sure that

 - There is a piece available on the adjacent diagonal square.

 - And your pawn is eligible to capture that piece in a legal way.

-If you can satisfy all these three conditions then you can definitely move your pawn diagonally to promote to a queen, knight, rook or a bishop.
+If you can satisfy all these three conditions then you can definitely move your pawn diagonally to promote to a queen, knight, rook, or bishop.

 Just keep reading and keep increasing your chess knowledge.
 Along with that don’t forget to apply your knowledge and skill in actual chess games.

 Hi!
 I’m Pritam and I’m a huge chess enthusiast!
 I know the actual problems that chess players face.
 I created this site to make chess easy to understand for newcomers, and also to help players of all levels of ability to improve their chess-playing skills.
 Read more about me here.